Shopify SEO: 12-Step Guide for Beginners

 “Orphaned sitemap pages” issue highlighted under "Internal linking" report

-Now, you’ll be able to see any orphan pages.
-Which you should then link to from at least one relevant page elsewhere on your site.
+Now, you’ll be able to see any orphan pages, which you should then link to from at least one relevant page elsewhere on your site.

 2. Customize Your Store’s URL